 The Choir

-Now in its 43rd season, the Annex Singers is a 65-voice auditioned ensemble that performs an eclectic range of both major and lesser-known works from the classical Western choral repertoire.
+Now in its 44th season, The Annex Singers of Toronto is a 50-voice auditioned ensemble that performs an eclectic range of both major and lesser-known works from the classical Western choral repertoire.
 The choir also demonstrates its ongoing commitment to contemporary music with numerous premieres of Canadian works.

-We perform in concert in December, February and April, and, on alternate years, present a cabaret evening in late May or early June.
-The February performance features The Annex Chamber Choir, a 24-voice ensemble formed in 2011.
+We perform in concert in December, late winter (February/March) and spring (April/May), and often present a cabaret evening in late May or early June.
+The February/March performance features The Annex Chamber Choir, a 24-voice ensemble formed in 2011.
 We frequently collaborate in Opera by Request productions, and take other opportunities to sing in the community as a community service.

 “The concert today was wonderful in every way.
 The concept, the content, the execution were all beautiful and deeply moving… The radiance of the choir was a privilege to witness.”